 Debian 12 Is Now EOL —

-Debian 12 "Bookworm" was released on June 10, 2023 — exactly three years before its regular support ends.
-On June 10, 2026, the Debian Security Team stops issuing patches.
-This does not mean Debian 12 immediately becomes unsupported — it transitions to LTS — but the team, the pace, and the scope of security coverage all change.
+Debian 12 "Bookworm" was released on June 10, 2023.
+On July 11, 2026, the Debian Security Team stopped issuing patches.
+This does not mean Debian 12 immediately became unsupported — it has transitioned to LTS — but the team, the pace, and the scope of security coverage have all changed.
 Understanding that difference is what determines your actual risk.

 Most coverage of Debian EOL stops at the date.
 Here is what the transition means operationally.